Hurst War Memorial, St.Nicholas Church, Hurst, Berkshire

 6. G. 14.

 The main weight of the raid fell in the centre and south of the city with extensive damage both to housing and to industrial premises.
-Laurence was the pilot of Lancaster III DV218 coded named PH-G2 which took off from RAF Wickenby in Lincolnshire at 17:18.
-Eighteen aircraft were lost, comprising eleven Lancasters and seven Halifaxes and Laurence's aircraft was one of those lost; it crashed into the Rhine killing all the crew.
+Laurence was the pilot of Lancaster III JB536 code named PH-F which took off from RAF Wickenby in Lincolnshire at 17:17.
+Eighteen aircraft were lost in the raid, comprising eleven Lancasters and seven Halifaxes and Laurence's aircraft was one of the casualties; it crashed into the Rhine killing all the crew.

 They shall not grow old, as we that are left grow old.